oats-ts/docs/src/md/ServerSetup.md

 # Express server setup

-In this guide you'll learn how to set up generated Oats code with your existing express backend.
+In this guide you'll learn how to set up generated Oats code with your existing [express](https://expressjs.com) backend.

 Before we write any business logic, let's create a functional server that exposes the appropriate endpoints, and we can test it locally.

-This involves the following steps:
+> As for all guides, this one is based on the [book store](https://github.com/oats-ts/oats-schemas/blob/master/schemas/book-store.json) example.

 ## Create an API implementation

 First we need to create an implementation of the previously described API Type.
 In this example we are going to use a class implementation, as it lends itself for our purpose.
 Start by creating a class, that implements `BookStoreApi`.
-A modern IDE (like VS Code) should be able to help you creating a stub for each method, and add the appropriate imports:
+A modern IDE (like VS Code) should be able to help you creating a stub for each method, and add the appropriate imports, so you'll end up with something like this:

 ```typescript
 // BookStoreApiImpl.ts